Hope & Ambition

 Trustee spotlight

-Charlie Delap has been a Trustee since the 1970s, taking over the role from his dad, Hugh, who was one of the founders of the Mount Street Club.
+Charlie Delap has been a Trustee since the 1970s, taking over the role from his father, Hugh, who was one of the founders of the Mount Street Club.
 Now retired, Charlie spent most of his working life in social work and social policy and brings invaluable expertise and skills to the Trust.

 Resources